 Have you thought about taking what you observed “went well” (or didn’t) this term and turning it into a study?
 Colleen Kuusinen, UGA’s Assistant Director of CTL will lead an exploration into study design and analysis.

 Dr. Cameron Brewer, assistant professor of philosophy at Central Connecticut State, lead a workshop about strategies for incorporating ethical discussions into ecology, environmental science, and other science courses.
 He currently co-teaches an honors course on environmental ethics using invasive species as a theme and a course on philosophy of science.
 His interest in highlighting the ethical responsibilities of scientists has led him to develop case studies of individuals (mainly politicians) making large-scale societal decisions without using the available scientific data.

 Introduction to Teaching Bioethics

-Dr. Brewer will introduce himself and provide an overview of some of the projects he has used to teach bioethics.
-All participants will be encouraged to discuss the types of topics they are interested in as a starting point, and then Dr. Brewer will discuss strategies for integrating content and projects.
-Participants will use the remaining time to view reading materials on Google drive and select projects for their own courses.
+Dr. Brewer introduced himself and provided an overview of some of the projects he has used to teach bioethics.
+All participants were encouraged to discuss the types of topics they are interested in as a starting point, and then Dr. Brewer discussed strategies for integrating content and projects.
+Participants used the remaining time to view reading materials on Google drive and select projects for their own courses.